BioJulia/BioSequenceGraphs/docs/src/index.md

 - Workspaces binding a genome graph, mapped sequences, kmer counts, and annotation.
 - De-novo genome assembly utilities:
   - de-Bruijn graph construction, with tip-clipping & bubble-popping.

+See the Guide section of the manual for a tutorial explaining how to get started using GenomeGraphs.